Earlene Risinger: 1948-1949

 In her rookie season, Risinger compiled a 3–8 record with a 3.35 earned run average in 22 games for the awful Sallies, who finished as the worst team in the league, getting roughed up as a last-place club with a 41–84 record, ending 35 and a half games behind the Racine Belles in the Western Division.
 The Sallies, along with the expansion Chicago Colleens, folded at the end of the season because of poor attendance and a lack of local support.
 The next year, both franchises became rookie training teams.
 Some players remained in Colleens and Sallies uniforms while travelling, but other players were sent to teams across the league, Risinger among others.
 From 1949 through 1954 she played for the Grand Rapids Chicks, a team that became her surrogate family based in a town that she came to call home.

 At Grand Rapids, Risinger improved with the guidance of her manager Johnny Rawlings, who taught her the finer points of pitching.
 In 1949 she went 15–12 with a 2.35 ERA, leading her team in wins while bolstering a strong pitching staff along with Mildred Earp (14-10, 1.83), Lorraine Fisher (13-11, 2.18) and Alice Haylett (9-10, 1.88).
-She also finished fourth in strikeouts (116), being surpassed only by Rockford's Lois Florreich (210), Grand Rapids' teammate Earp (143), and Jean Faut of the South Bend Blue Sox (120).
+She also finished fourth in strikeouts (116), being surpassed only by Rockford's Lois Florreich (210), her Grand Rapids teammate Earp (143), and Jean Faut of the South Bend Blue Sox (120).
 The Chicks advanced to the playoffs and disposed of the Fort Wayne Daisies in the first round, two to one games, but were beaten by the Rockford Peaches in the semi-final series, three to one games.
 Risinger went 1–0 with a 0.00 ERA in four innings of relief.